 Having spent most of her career as a communications professional, Janice has worked with global brands, major events, research and not-for-profit causes.
 She has worked in executive and general management positions for the past two decades, joining SYC from the banking sector as Head of Communications and Marketing.

 Janice has broad experience across many communications specialties, including advertising, events marketing, public relations and brand strategy and development.
 As Director of Communications and Marketing, Janice is responsible for SYC’s internal communications, brand strategy and management, profile building campaigns and consumer directed marketing campaigns.

 Simon Matthews - Director of Finance

-As Director of Finance, Mr Matthews is responsible for all facets of SYC’s financial management.
+As Director of Finance, Simon is responsible for all facets of SYC’s financial management, property portfolio and facilities management.
 He has a particular focus on transparent reporting and building on SYC’s success to create funding for future growth and opportunities.
 He first joined SYC in 2006 as Financial Manager, quickly progressing to Chief Financial Officer in 2008, a position he held for four years before leaving SYC in 2012.
 He then re-joined SYC as Director of Finance in July 2015.

-Mr Matthews holds a Bachelor of Commerce from the University of SA and is a Certified Practising Accountant.
+Simon holds a Bachelor of Commerce from the University of SA and is a Fellow Certified Practising Accountant.

 Mark Hoffman-Davis - Director of Work

 Mark is an acclaimed executive and company director with a passion for developing the skills, culture and effectiveness of individual people and organisations as a whole.